What is Otolaryngology?

 What is an Otolaryngologist?

-Otolaryngologist/Head and Neck surgeons have completed a 5-year surgical residency in this field.
-The majority of those in the Department of Otolaryngology at Wake Forest Baptist have completed additional training with fellowships in areas of their sub-specialization such as cancer, skull base surgery, ear surgery and disease, voice and swallowing disorders, facial plastic and reconstructive surgery and pediatric surgery.
-Areas of expertise include:
+Otolaryngologists, or Head and Neck surgeons, have completed a 5-year surgical residency in this field.
+The majority of Otolaryngologists at Wake Forest Baptist have completed additional training with fellowships in areas of their sub-specialization such as cancer, skull base surgery, ear surgery and disease, voice and swallowing disorders, facial plastic and reconstructive surgery and pediatric surgery.
+Areas of Otolaryngologist expertise include:

-Wake Forest Baptist ENT/Head and Neck surgeons are certified by the American Board of Otolaryngology-Head and Neck Surgery.
+Wake Forest Baptist Otolaryngologists, or ENT/Head and Neck surgeons, are certified by the American Board of Otolaryngology-Head and Neck Surgery.
 Learn more about our physicians.

 Diseases of the head and neck area are common and are frequently managed by primary care physicians.
 Otolaryngology is a valuable resource for those complex or hard to resolve problems requiring the focus of this subspecialty.
 Common problems that often require medical care in Otolaryngology/Head and Neck Surgery include:

 - Chronic sinusitis and associated allergies

 - Snoring or sleep apnea

 - Recurrent ear infections, tonsillitis, and/or nasal obstruction in children

 Wake Forest Baptist Otolaryngologists/Head and Neck surgeons also routinely treat more complex and less common problems that require specialized care and training found in an academic medical center.